 14. Oystercatcher (Torea-pango)

 Oystercatchers, or torea, are seen along many of the beaches of New Zealand, often seen in pairs.
-Be careful as you walk along the beaches, as oystercatchers lay their speckled eggs in a nest of scraped out sand.
-Oystercatchers defend their nest vigorously and are known to lead predators away with a broken wind display.
+Be careful as you walk along the beaches, as oystercatchers lay their speckled eggs in a nest of scraped-out sand.
+Oystercatchers defend their nest vigorously and are known to lead predators away with a broken wing display.

 15. Grey Warbler (Riroriro)

-Otherwise known as riroriro, the grey warbler are better known for their catchy melodies than their small and dull-brown appearance.
+Otherwise known as riroriro, the grey warbler is better known for its catchy melodies than its small and dull-brown appearance.
 Due to their colouring and the way that they flit between branches to catch their food on their wings, they are difficult to spot.
 The sounds that grey warblers make are extremely different throughout the country, as they are said to have different dialects.

 16. New Zealand Parakeet (Kakariki)

-Also known as kakariki, which means “small parrot”, New Zealand parakeet comes in different sub-species, most commonly the red- and yellow-crowned parakeet.
-Although it can be hard to spot parakeet in the wild, you can sometimes hear their high-pitched chatter which sounds like manic laughter.
-At certain times of the year, some parakeet feed on fallen seeds on the ground, which is only made possible in pest-free areas.
+Also known as kakariki, which means “small parrot”, New Zealand parakeet comes in different subspecies, most commonly the red- and yellow-crowned parakeet.
+Although it can be hard to spot kakariki in the wild, you can sometimes hear their high-pitched chatter which sounds like manic laughter.
+At certain times of the year, some kakariki feed on fallen seeds on the ground, which is only made possible in pest-free areas.

 17. Shining Cuckoo (Pipiwharauroa)

-Rifleman are New Zealand’s most ancient and smallest birds only weighing about 5 grams.
-They have green feathers and are quite hard to spot as they dart like ping pong balls across the forest.
-Rifleman, also called titpounamu, are abundant in many New Zealand forests so are still a regular sighting on hikes if you keep an eye out.
+Rifleman are New Zealand’s most ancient and smallest birds only weighing about 5 grams (that’s 0.18 oz)!
+They have green feathers and are quite hard to spot as they dart like ping-pong balls across the forest.
+Rifleman, also called titipounamu, are abundant in many New Zealand forests so are still a regular sighting on hikes if you keep an eye out.